Political Science

 The idea that politics has a scientific basis is not one that comes naturally to an engineer.
 Social sciences generally involve too much waffle.
 There is no maths involved, therefore it is not science.
 But there is a body of ideas out there which form a more or less coherent whole.
 Standard university courses cover politics, philosophy and economics.
 The lecturers would say that there is something approaching method.
 At all events the Wiki has articles covering government in general.
 It is noticeable that politicians have little to say about these things in public which implies that we ought to have some idea about what they do not want us to know.

-Perhaps the right answer is that political science is about how, who does what to whom and whyLenin, the well known mass murderer was prone to say: Who, whom?
-It was his short hand for who is doing what to whom.
+Perhaps the right answer is that political science is about How, Who Does What to Whom and WhyLenin, the well known mass murderer is thought to have said: Who, whom?
+It is short hand for who is doing what to whom.
 He understood.
-Read for yourself.
-Think for yourself.
-Decide for yourself.
+Others, Political Scientists had different views.
+It could be summed up as Social Engineering.

 Political Philosophy